pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 Add a *green-flag* script **to the stage** which broadcasts this `"make-clones"` message, and waits for the listening scripts to finish running.

-**TODO: It doesn’t actually have to be the stage.
-Motivation is to keep all the “control” stuff in the stage.
-Is that enough justification?
-Should we add some explanation?**
+Adding the script to the stage makes sense because that’s a central place to put all high-level control code.

 {{< learner-task-help >}}